-Phil CollinsPhilip David Charles Collins (born 30 January 1951) is an English drummer, singer, songwriter, record producer and actor.
-He was the drummer and lead singer of the rock band Genesis and also has a career as a solo performer.
-Between 1982 and 1990, Collins scored three UK and seven US number-one singles as a solo artist.
+Phil CollinsPhilip David Charles Collins (born 30 January 1951) is an English singer, musician, songwriter, record producer and actor.
+He was the drummer and later lead singer of the rock band Genesis and also has a career as a solo performer.
+Between 1982 and 1990, Collins achieved three UK and seven US number-one singles as a solo artist.
 When his work with Genesis, his work with other artists, as well as his solo career is totalled, he had more US top 40 singles than any other artist during the 1980s.
 His most successful singles from the period include "In the Air Tonight", "Against All Odds (Take a Look at Me Now)", "One More Night", and "Another Day in Paradise" and "I Wish It Would Rain Down".

 Collins's discography includes eight studio albums that have sold 33.5 million certified units in the US and an estimated 150 million records sold worldwide, making him one of the world's best-selling artists.
 He is one of only three recording artists, along with Paul McCartney and Michael Jackson, who have sold over 100 million records both as solo artists and separately as principal members of a band.
 He has won eight Grammy Awards, six Brit Awards (winning Best British Male Artist three times), two Golden Globe Awards, one Academy Award, and a Disney Legend Award.
 He was awarded six Ivor Novello Awards from the British Academy of Songwriters, Composers and Authors, including the International Achievement Award.
 He received a star on the Hollywood Walk of Fame in 1999, and was inducted into the Songwriters Hall of Fame in 2003 and the Rock and Roll Hall of Fame as a member of Genesis in 2010.
 He has also been recognised by music publications with induction into the ''Modern Drummer'' Hall of Fame in 2012, and the ''Classic Drummer'' Hall of Fame in 2013.
 Provided by Wikipedia